Brown-banded Cockroaches in Southern Maine:

 Prevention Tips

-- Inspect all boxes, used furniture, and appliances carefully before bringing them indoors
+- Inspect all secondhand furniture, appliances, and electronics carefully before bringing them indoors, checking undersides, hinges, and interior cavities

-- Store food in airtight containers and clean up crumbs immediately
+- Store food in airtight containers and clean up crumbs promptly

-- Vacuum regularly including behind and under furniture
+- Vacuum regularly including along ceiling lines, behind furniture, and under appliances

 Treatments stay customized for each property.
 A single-family home in Scarborough gets different focus than a multi-unit building in Saco.
 As a solo operator with over 15 years of experience and certifications, learn more about my background on the About page.
 I guarantee results with follow-up visits included.